-LogMeOnce is a feature-packed service that, despite its promise, falls short of the demands we place on the best password managers.
+LogMeOnce is a feature-packed service that, despite its promise, falls short in almost every other way.
 The main offender is the painful interface, read about the others in our full LogMeOnce review.

 Free plan available

 The LogMeOnce password manager is a tool that is ambitious, but it falls flat in a lot of areas.
 Although a LogMeOnce account grants you access to your saved passwords, the user-friendliness makes the entire process feel like a hassle.
 LogMeOnce simply doesn’t have the chops to earn a spot among our best password managers.

 In this LogMeOnce review, we’re going to walk you through our experience after spending a few days with the service.
 We’ll break down the many features LogMeOnce has to offer, as well as the security it has in place.
 At the end, we’ll provide our verdict on if the password manager is worth it or not.